Like what you saw?

 - Attend and watch FREE live webinar on useful topics

-Periodic Table Overview
+Periodic Table Overview - Concept

 The periodic table is a chart which arranges all of the known elements according to their atomic numbers.
 The columns in the periodic table are called families or groups.
 The rows are called periods.
 The elements to left of the periodic table are metals while the elements in the top right are non metals.
 All metals are solid at normal temperatures while non-metals are liquid or gaseous.
 Metalloids have properties of both metals and non-metals.